“Life is not a problem to be solved, but a reality to be experienced.” — Soren Kierkegaard

 - The sum is more than the parts.
 Remember that with this portfolio, the sum is more than the parts.
 It’s the net effect.
 The hot spots can support each other or can work against each other.

-What Can Happen When You Don’t Use the Frame
+Here’s What Can Happen When You Don’t Use the Life Hot Spots Framework

 When you use the frame, you have a way to help you find your work life balance.
 When you don’t use a frame, there’s a few problems you can run into::